gep13/gep13/input/blog/introducing-chocolatey-azure-devops-extension.md

 # Resources

-If you are interested in hear about new functions that are being added into the Extension, I have a YouTube Playlist [here](https://www.youtube.com/playlist?list=PL84yg23i9GBhGahFf5-41vOJhn3D-6EUU), where I will push short videos of the new functionality as each version is released.
+If you are interested in hearing about new functions that are being added into the Extension, I have a YouTube Playlist [here](https://www.youtube.com/playlist?list=PL84yg23i9GBhGahFf5-41vOJhn3D-6EUU), where I will push short videos of the new functionality as each version is released.

 # Source Code